Zelyder/Ai_trainer/README.md

 Some scripts in the repository contain additional utilities for preprocessing data (`ai.py`, `main.py`, etc.).
 Feel free to explore them for experiments.

+## Models

+`pose_lstm.py` provides a minimal LSTM classifier implemented in PyTorch.
+It accepts a sequence of pose features and predicts three categories: correct execution, error A and error B.